 Stay on the horse

 Abraham Lincoln coined the phrase, “Don't swap horses in the middle of the stream.”
-Wise advice because switching your position part-way through a campaign can cause you to lose control of the reigns, take you off strategy and wash away all the due diligence that’s already been conducted.
+Wise advice because switching your position part-way through a startup pr campaign can cause you to lose control of the reigns, take you off strategy and wash away all the due diligence that’s already been conducted.
 So, be sure that if you’re making a significant change in position or messaging that it’s really warranted.

 If you’re introducing an industry-first product capability, or have any other justifiable leadership position to take, don’t shy away - claim it as long as you can make a defensible case.
 What’s more, if during the final mile things get a little tricky, it can be tempting to revert back to what you’ve already done, but remember that you’re trying to advance – so persevere.

 Further, when it comes to legal, you don’t want a press release (or other material) to read like a disclaimer.
 You need counsel to protect you, not hold you back, and the best legal teams know what a company is up against when it comes to marketing.
 Make sure what you are putting out there is readable, accurate and interesting.